County Meath: 19th century

 The famine shed light on the detrimental effects that Ireland's land laws were having on the economic and social well-being of the country, and the British government's lacklustre response to the crisis further strengthened the cause of Irish nationalists.
 The Protestant Ascendancy went into steep decline following the famine and many landholders were effectively bankrupt, leading to the ad hoc sale of lands to unproductive use.
 The push for reform escalated in the 1870s into a period of sporadic violence and civil unrest known as the Land Wars.

 Thomas Brennan, of Yellow Furze, co-founded the Irish National Land League in 1879 alongside Michael Davitt.
 His staunch republicanism and socialist leanings put him at odds with the League's executive, and he was excluded from the Irish National League set up by Parnell in 1882.
 Brennan moved to the United States and raised money for the republican cause, advocating total Irish independence as opposed to Home Rule to the Irish-American diaspora.
 This revealed an ideological divide within the nationalist movement, between those who favoured greater legislative independence under the British crown, as had been achieved in the 1780s, and those who advocated for completely severing ties with the United Kingdom.

-Some of the political reforms desired by the nationalists were finally realised under the Local Government Act of 1898.
+Some of the political reforms desired by the nationalists were finally realised under the Local Government (Ireland) Act 1898.
 The act set up urban and rural districts as well as county councils to take over local government from landlords.
 Under the reforms, small sub-councils and boroughs were abolished and Meath County Council was granted full control over the jurisdiction.
 The council sat at Navan, which became the new county town of Meath, ending Trim's 600-year status as Meath's shire town.